mecid/mecid.github.io/_posts/2021-02-10-building-type-safe-networking-in-swift.md

 category: Architecture
 ---

 More than half of the apps I built during my career have networking code.
 Usually, we build apps for web services.
 I build CardioBot and NapBot apps that do all the logic on the user's device and don't need an internet connection.
-But this is just a small part of the real world that needs a networking code.
+But this is just a small part of the real world.
 Today we will talk about building the type-safe networking layer in Swift for iOS apps.

 #### Basics
 Let's first take a look at the typical networking code and recognize the issues that we want to avoid in our solution.